chocolatey-community/chocolatey-community-validation/README.md

 ### Known Issues

 - During debugging there may be no information about the variables being used, this is due to referencing `chocolatey.dll` instead of `choco.exe`.
 It is uncertain of how to fix this problem at this time.
 - When implementing rules, it is required to use the full global namespace of `NuspecReader`.
-This is due to us not directly referencing any of the NuGet.Client libraries ourself.
+This is due to us not directly referencing any of the `NuGet.Client` libraries ourselves.